Samantha

 Victor uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).

-If the two computed values are equals, the message was signed by Samantha and nobody has tampered with the content of the message.
+If the two computed values are equal, the message was signed by Samantha and nobody has tampered with the content of the message.

 Victor